project-chip/connectedhomeip/examples/wifi-echo/server/esp32/README.md

 Currently building in VSCode _and_ deploying from native is not supported, so make sure the IDF_PATH has been exported(See the manual setup steps above).

--   In the root of the example directory, source `idf.sh` and use the `defconfig` make target to configure the application with defaults.
+-   In the root of the example directory, sync the dependencies and source `idf.sh`.
+    Note: This does not have to be repeated for incremental builds.

+          $ make -C third_party/connectedhomeip -f Makefile-bootstrap repos
           $ source idf.sh

+-   Next, if you want to use the M5Stack with its display and show a QRCode run `menuconfig`.

+          $ idf make menuconfig

+    While in the configurator, navigate to `WiFi Echo Demo`->`Device Type` and select `M5Stack`.

+    Otherwise, run the default config.

           $ idf make defconfig

--   Run make to build the demo application
+-   Run make to build the demo application.

           $ idf make